pnordahl/monorail/README.md

 {"timestamp":"2024-10-27T11:20:21.500453+00:00","failed":false,"invocation_args":"-v run -c hello build","results":[]}
 ```

+You can also freely `monorail checkpoint delete` and essentially bypass change detection entirely, causing all targets will be considered changed.
+You can also manually set the checkpoint with `monorail checkpoint update -i <id>`, where `<id>` is a change provider reference (e.g. for git, this is usually a commit SHA).

+### Using the checkpoint

 The `checkpoint` is a powerful way to control the behaviors of `analyze` and guided `run`.
 Since the checkpoint controls `monorail`s view of what has changed in the repository, and you can set the checkpoint id to any valid change provider reference, you can `analyze` and `run` for any point in history.

 For example, this useful one-liner will perform a graph-guided run of the provided commands, and if successful, update the checkpoint to avoid running any commands for the involved targets until they change again: `monorail run -c <cmd1> <cmd2> ... <cmdN> && monorail checkpoint update -p`.
 This is most useful when the sequence of commands you provide covers everything you want to execute for a target in order for it to be considered "complete".